09 Spinning Wheels

 Trouble arched his back.
 I prepared for the worst.

 “There were also dog claw marks.”
-Mittens spoke an instant before Trouble uncoiled.
+Mittens spoke an instant before Trouble launched.
 “From a big dog, like a Rottweiler or German Shepherd.”

-“Tulip didn’t have any dog enemies”, Trouble hissed as he settled down.
+“Tulip didn’t have any dog enemies”, Trouble hissed as he partially settled down.

 “The claw that killed her was not necessarily attached to a dog.”

-“You mean the murderer used a weapon?”
+“You mean the murderer used a weapon?
+Other than claws and fangs …?”
 There was disdain in his voice.

 Mitten didn’t respond.